Trump biographer: 'He'll finally get what he wanted' | DW | 12.11.2020

-Two-time Trump biographer Michael D'Angelo predicts a bright future ahead for the outgoing US president and his family.
+Two-time Trump biographer Michael D'Antonio predicts a bright future ahead for the outgoing US president and his family.
 It will have little to do with hotels or the White House.

 American biographer and Pulitzer-Prize-winning journalist Michael D'Antonio spent significant time with US President Donald Trump while writing two books about him.
 His most recent work, "High Crimes: The Corruption, Impunity, and Impeachment of Donald Trump," a chronicle of the president's impeachment, came out in October 2020.
 D'Antonio spoke with DW about what he expects for Trump once his presidency is over on January 20, 2021.